zamp21/collabtrans/README.md

 docutranslate -i
 ```

-- **Interactive Interface**: After starting the service, access `http://127.0.0.1:8010` (or your specified port) in a browser.
+- **Interactive Interface**: After starting the service, access `http://127.0.0.1:8010` (or the specified port) in your
+  browser.
 - **API Documentation**: Complete API documentation (Swagger UI) is available at `http://127.0.0.1:8010/docs`.

-## Usage Examples
+## Usage

-### Example 1: Translating a PDF File (Using `MarkdownBasedWorkflow`)
+### Example 1: Translating PDF Files (Using `MarkdownBasedWorkflow`)

 This is the most common use case.
-We will use the `minerU` engine to convert the PDF to Markdown, then use LLM for translation.
-Here's an example in asynchronous mode.
+The `minerU` engine is used to convert PDFs to Markdown, followed by translation via
+LLM.
+Here, an asynchronous approach is demonstrated.

 ```python
 import asyncio